Lonely Planet Scotland Guide

 Inverness is the northern most city of Scotland, in Gaelic it is called Inbhir Nis which means Mouth of the River Ness, which flows in the nearby Moray Firth.
-The capital of the Highlands is also the administratice centre of the Highland Council.
+The capital of the Highlands is also the administrative centre of the Highland Council.
 The current population of Inverness and surrounding suburbs is around 75,000 people and this figure is likely to rise since Inverness is one of the fastest growing cities in the UK, also economically.
 The city has seen its fair share of battles in earlier times and the nearby battlefield of Culloden is one of the silent witnesses.
 It was only ten years ago, in 2001, that Inverness got its City status.

 The location of Inverness is also interesting from a geological point of view, at the end of The Great Glen which follows a large geological fault known as the Great Glen Fault.
 It bisects the Scottish Highlands into the Grampian Mountains to the southeast and the Northwest Highlands to the northwest.
 Also interesting is the weather.
 On several occasions I've found out that the weather can contrast considerably to that of the mountain areas in the west or east where rain and clouds tends to linger while sunny spells have already reached this part of Scotland.
 But don't let this information fool you, rainfall will occur on average about 229 days a year, the least in spring and summer, the most in autumn and winter.
 April to August are the sunniest months.

-Being the northern most city of Scotland, Inverness is also a very important transport hub.
+Being the northernmost city of Scotland, Inverness is also a very important transport hub.
 A good start was the construction of the Caledonian Canal in 1822, completed by Thomas Telford, linking Inverness to the west coast of Scotland.
-The Caledonian Canal is a popular waterway nowadays for pleasure boats since it's no longer in use for commercial vessels.
+The Caledonian Canal is a popular waterway nowadays for pleasure boats since it’s no longer in use for commercial vessels.

 For road travelers the A9 south links Inverness with Edinburgh and to the north across the Kessock Bridge to the north-west Highlands.
 To the east, the A96 links Inverness to Nairn and on to Aberdeen.
 To the south-west, the A82 connects Inverness to Fort Augustus and on to Fort William.
 Inverness also enjoys good rail links to the towns of Thurso and Wick, east to Nairn and Aberdeen, south via Aviemore to Glasgow, Edinburgh and London, and west on the famous scenic route to Kyle of Lochalsh and the Isle of Skye.